MicrosoftDocs/visualstudio-docs/docs/javascript/debug-nodejs.md

 * A TypeScript project in Visual Studio generates source maps for you by default.

-* In a JavaScript project, you need to generate source maps using a bundler like webpack and a compiler like the TypeScript compiler (or Babel), which you can add to your project.
+* In a JavaScript project, you can generate source maps using a bundler like webpack and a compiler like the TypeScript compiler (or Babel), which you can add to your project.
 For the TypeScript compiler, you must also add a *tsconfig.json* file.
 For an example that shows how to do this using a basic webpack configuration, see [Create a Node.js app with React](../javascript/tutorial-nodejs-with-react-and-jsx.md).

 > [!NOTE]
 > If you are new to source maps, please read [Introduction to JavaScript Source Maps](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) before continuing.